craftercms/docs/source/developers/cook-books/how-tos/change-ports-on-your-install.rst

 Configuration for Tomcat Ports
 ------------------------------

+The default Tomcat port is 8080.
 There are a few places that we need to update to change the Tomcat ports.

 First, we'll need to change the ports for Crafter Studio, Crafter Engine, and Crafter Search.
 Open the file ``INSTALL_DIR/bin/apache-tomcat/conf/server.xml``.
 Notice that there are several ports listed in this XML file: